esl/elixirconf-eu-jekyll/_trainings/going-back-to-devops-roots,-a-real-journey-from-dev-to-production-with-BEAM-apps-(in-person).md

 ---
 experience:
   - Advanced
+name:
-name: Going back to DevOps roots, a real journey from dev to production with BEAM apps (in-person)
+  Going back to DevOps roots, a real journey from dev to production with BEAM apps (in-person)
 type: training
 trainers:
   - _participants/josep-lluis-giralt-dlacoste.md
 venue: TBA
 ---

-Do you like the BEAM?
-Are you interested in docker?
-Do you deploy to K8s?
-Have you thought about how to store secrets in repo?
-Are you CI first?
-Does integrity among envs concern you?
-Have you ever deployed an erlang distributed release into k8s?
-Would you like to build a mixed umbrella with an erlang and an elixir release?
-Are you excited with open-telemetry or similar instrumentation tools?
-Do you like infrastructure as code?
-If you are like me interested in every step of the delivery process, this is for you.
+Rethinking DevOps is about building bridges via more multi-disciplinary teams.
+To praise this perception of the paradigm, we will build a umbrella project with two main components: an Erlang backend and a Phoenix LiveView front-end.
+Both components will be dockerised and deployed to a remote `k8s` cluster that we will provision with Terraform.
+Ensuring a steady and tested delivery pipeline with GitHub actions on the process.

 Training objectives:

-* Praise rethinking the devops paradigm
+- Praise rethinking the DevOps paradigm

 Target audience:

-* Everyone, if you like technology, you should be interested in this
+- Everyone, if you like technology, you should be interested in this

 Training prerequisites:

-* docker, terraform, elixir, erlang, skaffold, kind
+- an Environment with erlang, elixir, kind, kubectl, terraform, skaffold installed
+- a linode active account